Babylon (Mad Men): Plot

 The next day at Sterling Cooper, Don and his co-workers meet with executives from the Israeli Board of Tourism to discuss marketing strategies.
-Don, unsure of what strategy to use, meets Rachel Menken for lunch under the guise of asking her for input because she is Jewish.
-She keeps their meeting professional, but later she confesses on the phone to her sister that she is developing feelings for Don.
+Don, unsure of what strategy to use, meets Rachel for lunch under the guise of asking her for input because she is Jewish.
+Rachel keeps their meeting professional, but later she confesses on the phone to her sister that she is developing feelings for Don.
 Meanwhile, Roger meets Joan in a hotel room to continue what is revealed to be a long-running affair.
-Roger wishes that he could have Joan all to himself, and suggests that she get her own apartment.
+Roger wishes that he could have Joan all to himself and suggests that she get her own apartment.
 Joan refuses, saying that she will be looking for a more permanent situation and suspects that Roger will eventually leave her for someone younger.

 Freddy Rumsen, working on a campaign for Belle Jolie lipstick, does some research by having the secretaries of Sterling Cooper try out new varieties of lipstick.
 While the secretaries sample the merchandise, the men of the company spy on them from behind a one-way mirror.
 While most of the women enjoy trying out the samples, Peggy sits by herself, watching.
-After the event is over, she tells Freddy that she does not want to feel "like one of a hundred colors in a box" and refers to a trashcan full of discarded samples as a "basket of kisses".
+After the event is over, she tells Freddy that she does not want to feel "like one of a hundred colors in a box" and refers to a trashcan full of discarded samples as a "basket of kisses."
 Impressed, Freddy relays Peggy's comments to the rest of the creative team and expresses the idea that she may have some writing talent.
-He says listening to her brainstorm was "like watching a dog play the piano".
+He says listening to her brainstorm was "like watching a dog play the piano."
 Freddy asks Peggy to write some copy for the account.

 Don drops by Midge's apartment, but they are interrupted by Midge's beatnik friend Roy, who ribs Don for his age and routine suburban life.
 The three of them go to The Gaslight Cafe to watch Midge's friend perform.
 Roy continues to antagonize Don, criticizing the emptiness of advertising and mass consumption while Don ridicules Roy for his vanity and flightiness.
 They are silenced when Midge's friend takes the stage and performs a song about the Jews' mourning their exile from Zion in Babylon.
 Elsewhere, Roger presents Joan with a gift—a bird in a cage.
 He expresses regret that he has to share her.
-Joan is taken aback by the gift, and appears to be conflicted about their relationship.
+Joan is taken aback by the gift and appears to be conflicted about their relationship.
 As the song continues, Joan and Roger leave the hotel and, posing as strangers to avoid suspicion, wait for separate cabs.